RetroIndieJosh/mission-archipelago/README.md

 even if the weight is 0 or the requested player count is lower than the number of possible players

+## YAML Changes Under Consideration

+### DOOM 1993 / DOOM II
+- Find a more interesting way to do only boss levels: Unlock all non boss levels (plus keys) from the start?
+Make boss level unlocks local so they need to be found within the game itself?
+Ensure boss level items are junk so they aren't part of a larger chain (and especially don't hide guns)?
+- Start with all levels, or start with all keys: See if either of these options remain interesting while being slightly less frustratingly slow to unlock

 ## TODO - BUGS
 - fails in weights mode because weights.yaml isn't set up correctly